ehill-iolani/AP_Research_2023/README.md

 # Actual content we'll be covering

-We'll first mess with "covidfun.R".
+First, we'll first mess with "covidfun.R".
 The documentation can be found here: https://github.com/hilletc7/low-budget-covid19-tracker

-Next we'll mess with "plotting_stub.R" The documentation for this one is built into the script
+Next, we'll mess with "plotting_stub.R" The documentation for this one is built into the script (ThE cOdE iS tHe DoCuMeNtAtIoN!1!!!!1)

 Finally, we'll mess with "sassysqrt.R".
 The documentation can be found here: https://github.com/hilletc7/sassy-square-root-function